Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ### Properties
 * **body**: any: Represents the payload that will be sent to the endpoint.
 Required for POST/PUT method, not allowed for GET method Type: string (or Expression with resultType string).
 * **functionName**: any (Required): Name of the Function that the Azure Function Activity will call.
 Type: string (or Expression with resultType string)
-* **headers**: any: Represents the headers that will be sent to the request.
+* **headers**: [AzureFunctionActivityTypePropertiesHeaders](#azurefunctionactivitytypepropertiesheaders): Represents the headers that will be sent to the request.
 For example, to set the language and type on a request: "headers" : { "Accept-Language": "en-us", "Content-Type": "application/json" }.
-Type: dictionary (or Expression with resultType dictionary).
+Type: string (or Expression with resultType string).
 * **method**: 'DELETE' | 'GET' | 'HEAD' | 'OPTIONS' | 'POST' | 'PUT' | 'TRACE' | string (Required): Rest API method for target endpoint.

+## AzureFunctionActivityTypePropertiesHeaders
+### Properties
+### Additional Properties
+* **Additional Properties Type**: string

 ## AzureFunctionLinkedServiceTypeProperties
 ### Properties